-Rubenstein School undergraduate student Ben Church ’20, a Forestry major with a minor in Parks, Recreation and Tourism, learned how to manage forests, how to reconstruct hiking trails, and how to lead.
+Rubenstein School senior Ben Church ’20, a Forestry major with a minor in Parks, Recreation and Tourism, learned how to manage forests, how to reconstruct hiking trails, and how to lead.
 He took on leadership roles in the Society of American Foresters, with the Appalachian Mountain Club, and in recreation opportunities on the UVM campus.

-Ben follows closely in his father’s footsteps.
+Ben followed closely in his father’s footsteps.
 Peter Church ’87 graduated from the UVM School of Natural Resources with a degree in Recreation Management and is now Director of Forest Stewardship for the State of Massachusetts.

 Growing up in Littleton, Massachusetts, Ben hiked trails in his home state and in the White Mountains of New Hampshire.
 His passion for hiking and love for the Whites, led him to volunteer on a trail crew with the Appalachian Mountain Club (AMC) during high school.

 “When it came time to apply to college, I knew I wanted to be out in the woods with my classmates and professors,” said Ben, who chose to enroll in the Forestry Program in the Rubenstein School of Environment and Natural Resources.
 UVM also offered Ben opportunities he was looking for in club sports, an active Outing Club, and, of course, proximity to mountains and hiking trails.